 Experimental study design (statistics details) For in vivo studies: State whether and how the following have been done Indicate where provided: section/figure legend.
-If it could have been done, but was not, write "not done" N/A Sample size determination See the Materials and Methods section.
-Randomisation Animals were chosen randomly for experiments.
-Blinding N/A Inclusion/exclusion criteria No data was excluded.
+If it could have been done, but was not, write "not done" N/A Sample size determination n/a Reason: Our study is a neuroanato mical study done on postmortem brains.
+Randomisation n/a Reason: Our study is a neuroanato mical study done on postmortem brains.
+Blinding n/a Reason: Our study is a neuroanato mical study done on postmortem brains.
+Inclusion/exclusion criteria n/a Reason: Our study is a neuroanato mical study done on postmortem brains.

-Sample definition and in-laboratory replication Indicate where provided: section/figure legend N/A State number of times the experiment was replicated in the laboratory.
-Replicates and sample sizes are shown in Materials and Methods section and Figure legends.

-Define whether data describe technical or biological replicates.
+Sample definition and in-laboratory replication Indicate where provided: section/figure legend N/A State number of times the experiment was replicated in the laboratory. n/a Reason: Our study is a neuroanato mical study done on postmortem brains.
+Define whether data describe technical or biological replicates. n/a Reason: Our study is a neuroanato mical study done on postmortem brains.